-Rishi Sunak, announced his first ever Budget as Chancellor of the Exchequer today (11/03/20) where he outlined that all workers advised to self-isolate will be entitled to Statutory Sick Pay (SSP), self-employed or gig economy workers will find it easier to access benefits and small and medium-sized enterprises (SMEs), SSP for their employees will be refunded by the Government for up to 14 days.
+Rishi Sunak, announced his first ever Budget as Chancellor of the Exchequer today (11/03/20) where he outlined that all workers advised to self-isolate will be entitled to Statutory Sick Pay (SSP), self-employed or gig economy workers will find it easier to access benefits.
+Also, small and medium-sized enterprises (SMEs) will have SSP for their employees refunded by the Government for up to 14 days.

 The first thing Mr Sunak made clear was that the NHS will receive whatever extra resources it needs.
 Secondly, if people fall ill or cannot work, SSP will be available to all those who self-isolate.